Football player: Pay

-Popularity and average salaries in women's leagues are far lower.
-For example, players in the National Women's Soccer League (NWSL) (which started in 2012) earn $15,000 to $40,000 per year as of January 2017.
+Average salaries in women's leagues are far lower.
+For example, players in the National Women's Soccer League (NWSL), which started in 2012, earn an average of $54,000 per year as of May 2022.
+For the first time in 2022, the NWSL guaranteed players a living wage.
+The minimum salary in 2023 is $36,400 to ensure players do not need second or third jobs to survive.

 Post-retirement

 A minority of retired footballers continue working full-time in football, for instance as football managers.
 A 1979 study reported that former first-team ballplayers were over-represented as top-ranking executives in their companies and had greater income mobility than second-teamers and reserves.
 However, some experience chronic health issues, see below.

 Skills and specialties

 Association football specialties (positions)

 In association football, there are four traditional types of specialties (positions): goalkeepers (goalies), defenders (full-backs), midfielders (half-backs), and forwards (attackers).
 Special purpose positions include such performers as sweepers, stoppers, second forwards (under-attackers), wingers, insiders, etc.